chrisweather/RocMQTTdisplay/README.md

 A Lolin/Wemos D1 mini ESP8266 controller and a TCA9548A I2C Multiplexer can drive up to eight 0.91" 128x32
 I2C OLED displays.
 Several controllers can run in parallel so the total number of displays is not limited.
+A friend of mine was looking for an easy way to run displays with live data in his model railroad environment.
+Right after this conversation this project was born.
+Since then it's a work in progress with already many nice features.
+If you want to share your experience with this code or have ideas for more features your are welcome to share them in the issues or discussions are.
+Have fun.

 Latest Version 1.03
 January 10, 2022